South Korea Country Commercial Guide

 Source: Korea Ministry of Culture, Sports and Tourism (MCST), Korea Tourism Organization (KTO), U.S. Department of Commerce National Travel & Tourism Office (USDOC, NTTO).

-Prior to COVID-19, Koreans’ international travel was rapidly growing and offered significant opportunities for U.S. tourism exports.
+Prior to the pandemic, international travel by Koreans was growing rapidly, offering significant opportunities for U.S. tourism exports.
 The U.S. remained one of the top five destinations for Korean outbound travelers and was consistently the top non-Asian and long-haul destination.
-Koreans overwhelmingly choose the U.S. as their travel destination of choice, primarily because of the diversity in tourism opportunities and unique experiences, not generally available in Asia, as well as for American-style shopping; fine dining; theme parks; cultural attractions in major U.S. cities; relatively inexpensive golf experiences; and the U.S. National Parks.
-On average, in 2019, a Korean visitor to the U.S. spent approximately 4,900 USD per trip.
-This number translated to over 11 billion USD in tourism revenue from Korean outbound travelers to the United States.
-However, the outbreak of global pandemic posed severe travel export revenue challenges during 2020-2021.
-In 2019, Korea was the sixth largest source of inbound travel to the U.S., behind Canada, Mexico, the United Kingdom, Japan, and China.
+Koreans overwhelmingly choose the United States as their preferred travel destination, mainly due to the diversity of unique travel experiences not commonly available in Asia.
+Additionally, they are drawn to American-style shopping; fine dining; theme parks; cultural attractions in major U.S. cities; relatively affordable golf experiences, and the U.S. National Parks.
+On average, a Korean visitor to the U.S. spent approximately 5,220 USD per trip in 2024 and this number translated to over 8.8 billion USD in tourism revenue from Korean outbound travelers to the United States.
+In 2025, Korea was the eighth largest source of inbound travel to the U.S., behind Mexico, Canada, the United Kingdom, India, Brazil, Japan, and Germany.

-Korean consumer confidence was gradually increasing across generations, but general travel confidence was hard hit by the health crisis.
-In the context of post pandemic era, rising discretionary spending on activities, gradual increases in vacation time, heightened globalization, and greater awareness of international developments outside the Korean Peninsula will resume and motivate more Koreans to travel overseas.
-Korea’s GDP per capita (PPP) rose to USD 45,220 in 2020 (according to the World Bank), placing it securely in the ranks of middle-income countries.
-Positive economic indicators, Korea’s addition to the U.S. Visa Waiver Program (late 2008), and the U.S.-Korea Free Trade Agreement (KORUS FTA), which entered into force in March 2012, are helping spur even more leisure and business-related travel to the U.S. In 2019, nine percent of Korean travel to the U.S. is for business purposes.
+In the context of post pandemic era, restoring travel confidence, rising discretionary spending on activities, gradual increases in vacation time, heightened globalization, and greater awareness of international developments outside the Korean Peninsula will resume and motivate more Koreans to travel overseas.
+Korea’s GDP per capita (PPP) rose to 55,071 USD in 2024 (according to the World Bank), placing it securely in the ranks of middle-income countries.

-The recent boom of social commerce (social networks and websites that give product/service sellers access to a large pool of Korean consumers) is contributing to a growing trend, as it offers all types of travel products and unique experiences.
-Following COVID-19, Korean travelers use social media platforms such as Kakao Talk, Instagram, Facebook, and YouTube, and other online platforms to search for travel information.
-Korea is well-known for having one of the fastest internet networks in the world, and internet penetration reaches 98 percent.
-Moreover, travel booking via mobile devices continues to expand for Korean consumers and is becoming a widely used method of travel planning.
-Nine out of 10 Korean travelers own a smartphone, and roughly half of those users booked flights/hotels via smartphones in the past twelve months.
-The number of internet and smartphone users has reached 95 percent of the Korean population.
-As a result, more Korean travel companies are focusing on app-based travel platforms and creating user friendly mobile applications, since the number of Korean travelers that are using online/mobile booking services is rapidly increasing.
+The recent boom in social commerce (social networks and websites that provide product/service sellers access to a large pool of Korean consumers) is contributing to a growing trend, as it offers all types of travel products and unique experiences.
+Korean travelers use social media platforms such as Kakao Talk, Instagram, Facebook, and YouTube, and other online platforms to search for travel information.
+Korea is well-known for having one of the fastest internet networks in the world, with internet penetration reaching 98 percent.
+Moreover, travel booking via mobile devices continues to expand for Korean consumers and has become a widely used method of travel planning.
+Nine out of 10 Korean travelers own a smartphone, and roughly half of those users booked flights or hotels via smartphones in the past twelve months.
+Over 84 percent of the population owns a smartphone.
+As a result, more Korean travel companies are focusing on app-based travel platforms and creating user-friendly mobile applications, as the number of Korean travelers using online/mobile booking services is rapidly increasing.

 Korean mass media is influenced by U.S. movies, advertising, and popular culture, and this influence continues to stimulate interest in U.S. travel destinations.
-South Koreans’ positive perception of overseas travel and the abundance of information-sharing through mass media and social media are expected to continue to boost the growth of outbound tourism is the coming years.
+South Koreans’ positive perception of overseas travel, along with abundance of information-sharing through mass and social media, is expected to continue boosting the growth of outbound tourism in the coming years.

 • Free and independent travelers.